hyperledger-labs/splice/README.md

             https://github.com/digital-asset/daml/releases/tag/v2.5.0-snapshot.20221010.10736.0.2f453a14
             lists `canton-open-source-20221011.tar.gz` under the
             artifacts so `20221011` is the Canton version.
-         2. Change a character of the `sha256` digest (e.g. "ef..." -> "0f..."), and then call `direnv reload`, to make the hash validation fail.
+         2. Change a character of the `sha256` digest (e.g. "ef..." -> "0f...") in `shell.nix`, and then call `direnv reload`,
+            to make the hash validation fail.
 Adjust the `sha256` digest by copying back the new hash when Nix throws an error during validation.
-      5. In `shell.nix`, manually invalidate and then update the `sha256` digest as you did for `nix/canton.nix`.
+            Note that nix may print the hash in base64, when you specified it in base16, or vice versa.
+Just copying the 'got' hash should work in either case.
-   7. Create another commit, `git add -A && git commit -m"Bump Canton commit and Canton/SDK versions"`
+   6. Create another commit, `git add -A && git commit -m"Bump Canton commit and Canton/SDK versions"`
 5. Make a PR with your changes, so CI starts churning.
 6. Test whether things compile using `sbt Test/compile`.
    In case of problems, here are some tips that help: